-View this page as a printable PDF here:
+View this page in our printable booklet (PDF) here:

-- Global warming does not cause an increase in the frequency or severity of cold weather events such as colder than normal winter outbreaks of “The Polar Vortex”.
+- Objective data show global warming has not caused an increase in the frequency or severity of cold weather events.

-- The United Nations Intergovernmental Panel on Climate Change (IPCC) reports it is “very likely” that there have been fewer cold days and nights in recent decades.
+- The United Nations Intergovernmental Panel on Climate Change (IPCC) reported in 2018 it is “very likely” that there have been fewer cold days and nights in recent decades.

 - The U.N.
 IPCC reports it is “virtually certain” that there will continue to be decreases in cold temperature extremes.